Submitty/submitty.github.io/_docs/sysadmin/configuration/self_account_creation.md

 ### Enable Self Account Creation

-To enable self account creation, manually edit the `/usr/locl/submitty/config/submitty.json` configuration file.
+To enable self account creation if you already have a Submitty instance setup, manually edit the `/usr/local/submitty/config/submitty.json` configuration file.
 By default, `user_create_account` is set to `false`.
 To enable it, change this to `true`.
 You will also need to add configuration settings for `"user_id_requirements"`: